Trade and Investment Issues in the New Millennium Round

 Chapter 10: Designing a market enhancing WTO

-J. David Richardson 1 OVERVIEW AND PRELIMINARIES In Richardson (2000b) I argue that certain narrow new issues in global trade negotiations belong there quite naturally.
+10. Designing a market enhancing WTO J. David Richardson 1 OVERVIEW AND PRELIMINARIES In Richardson (2000b) I argue that certain narrow new issues in global trade negotiations belong there quite naturally.
 I label these conformable issues ‘market-supportive regulation’.
 Market-supportive regulation is regulation that enhances the ‘market system’, making it work better and for a broader constituency.
 That paper argues that ideally both market enthusiasts and society win from a commitment, more speciﬁcally to: Wise incorporation of market-supportive regulation into global trade negotiations, which is the key to generating a new wave of ‘gains from trade’ and to widely disseminating those gains within and among societies.
 In this chapter I reﬁne that argument.
 I emphasize two particular provocations.
 First, I believe that the World Trade Organization (WTO) is indeed the right forum for the new-issue experiments that I propose.
 Second, I believe that one very speciﬁc labour-relations policy, open trade in ‘worker-agency services’, is an excellent illustration of market-supportive regulation.
 My other illustrations are less provocative.
 They include a narrow subset of regulatory principles and practices from the domains of competition policies and technology policies.
 But only a narrow subset.
 Only those regulatory principles that conform most closely to the market system – thereby enhancing it – belong on the WTO negotiating agenda.
 The rest would threaten the organization and hold back the progress of negotiations.
 My provocations and terminology beg several questions.
 Why not take a breather from global trade negotiations?
-The global backlash has been strong, and not just in Seattle; perhaps now is...
+The global backlash has been strong, and not...

 You are not authenticated to view the full text of this chapter or article.